raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 - [Proper implementation of the C calling convention for FFI](https://github.com/pen-lang/pen/issues/444)
 - More functionalities in standard packages

 The C calling convention is already implemented.
 However, the current naive implementation is inefficient and sometimes requires heap allocations.
-By implementing it properly, C/Rust functions can be called without unnecessary overheads.
+By implementing it properly, Pen can call C/Rust functions without unnecessary overheads.

 ## Conclusion

 We've hit the great v0.4 milestone of Pen!
 It contains new syntax, standard packages, and other complementary functionalities.
+Those features include:

+- The state-of-the-art reference counting GC
+- Parallel computation primitive (`go` expression)
+- `Http` and `Sql` standard packages

 Thank you for reading this article!
 And if you are interested in [Pen][pen], please [install](https://pen-lang/introduction/install.html), try it out, and give some feedback!